Does your jaw drop when you see how much some families spend on parties? You’re not alone.

 If your child has a similar birthday to one of his friends or you share your birthday with someone else then why not double up and have a joint birthday?
 It’s an easy way to cut your expenditure in half and guarantees that there’ll be a good crowd of people on the day!

-Once you’ve got the party sorted, all you need to do is choose the gift and card.
+Once you’ve got the party sorted, all you need to do is choose a gift and card.

 Birthday flowers, and special treats are all popular choices so make sure you browse all your options before making a decision.
 After all, now that you’ve saved on the party you might be able to splash out a little more on the present!